thomas-lamiaux/coq/CONTRIBUTING.md

 Writing about the Rocq Prover, in the form of tutorials or blog posts, is also a very important contribution.
-In particular, it can help new users get interested in Rocq, and learn about it, and existing users learn about advance features.
+In particular, it can help new users get interested in Rocq, and learn about it, and existing users learn about advanced features.
 The [reference manual][refman] is not suited for learning Rocq, but we now also provide short, action-oriented tutorials as part of our official resources.
 See the [Platform Docs][Platform-docs] repository for more information.